 British Values are human values.
 In the 21st Century as 24 hour news seeks to reinforce terror, accentuate differences and undermine our way of life, it is crucial that our young people are given the knowledge and skills to enable them to take their place as positive global citizens.
 It is our hope that through gaining a greater understanding of the features of British Values that our students can confidently become active citizens in our own community.
 The key features of British Values as identified by the government are:

 - Work of Parliament

 Areas of Study

 British Values are specifically taught through SPARK Day sessions.
-For example, the democratic process is put into action by the Year 9 students in October each year when they conduct a school election.
+For example, the democratic process is put into action by the Year 9 students each year when they conduct a school election.
 In the same vain, Year 8 students find out about the workings of the legal system by taking part in a Mock Magistrates Trial.
 These main events are complimented throughout all SPARK Days by sessions including community cohesion, comparing different governments throughout the world, and the importance of personal responsibility.
 Many of these sessions are delivered by external speakers who are experts in their area.

 There is no formal assessment of British Values.
 Instead it is our hope to see these values reflected in all of our students and staff each day as we work together to combat discrimination, promote tolerance and gain a greater understanding of how our great nation conducts the business of democracy.

 At various times throughout the year particular events will be looked at in more detail.
 For example, during the 800 year anniversary of the signing of the Magna Carta, all students in Y7 took part in a national assembly streamed from the National Archive where they considered how the rule of law has evolved.

 Links to useful Resources/ Exam Specifications/ Apps

 www.citizenshipfoundation.org.uk – lots of information on being an active citizen

 www.mockelections.co.uk – election basics